Skip to main content

 npx @inbox-zero/cli setup

 This downloads the Docker Compose file and .env template automatically.
-Option B: From the cloned repo
+Recommended choices for first-time self-hosting:

 git clone https://github.com/elie222/inbox-zero.git